 The range in which most NMR absorptions occur is quite narrow.
-Almost all H NMR absorptions occur 0 to 10 $\delta$ downfield from the proton absorption of TMS, and almost all C absorptions occur 1 to 220 $\delta$ downfield from the carbon absorption of TMS.
-Thus, there is a considerable likelihood that accidental overlap of non-equivalent signals will occur.
+Almost all H NMR absorptions occur from 0 to 10 $\delta$ downfield from the proton absorption of TMS, and almost all C absorptions occur from 1 to 220 $\delta$ downfield from the carbon absorption of TMS.
+Thus, there is a likelihood that accidental overlap of nonequivalent signals will occur.
 The advantage of using an instrument with higher field strength (say, 500 MHz) rather than lower field strength (200 MHz) is that different NMR absorptions are more widely separated at the higher field strength.
 The chances that two signals will accidentally overlap are therefore lessened, and interpretation of spectra becomes easier.
 For example, two signals that are only 20 Hz apart at 200 MHz (0.1 ppm) are 50 Hz apart at 500 MHz (still 0.1 ppm).

-Problem 13.4 The following H NMR peaks were recorded on a spectrometer operating at 200 MHz.
+The following H NMR peaks were recorded on a spectrometer operating at 200 MHz.
+Convert each into $\delta$ units.

-Convert each into $\delta$ un uits.
+(a) CHCl3; 1454 Hz

-(a) CHCl 3 ; 1454 Hz (b) CH 3 Cl; 610 Hz
+(b) CH3Cl; 610 Hz

-(c) CH 3 OH; 693 Hz (d) CH 2 Cl 2 ; 1060 Hz
+(c) CH3OH; 693 Hz

-Problem 13 5 When the H NMR sne ectrum of acetone CH 2 COCH 2 is recorded on an instrument
+(d) CH2Cl2; 1060 Hz

-Problem 13.5 When the H NMR spectrum of acetone, $CH_3COCH_3$ , is recorded on an instrument operating at 200 MHz, a single sharp resonance at 2.1 $\delta$ is seen.
+When the H NMR spectrum of acetone, CH3COCH3, is recorded on an instrument operating at 200 MHz, a single sharp resonance at 2.1 $\delta$ is seen.

-- (a) How many Hz downfield from TMS does the acetone resonance correspond to? - (b) If the H NMR spectrum of acetone were recorded at 500 MHz, what would the position of the absorption be in $\delta$ units? - (c) How many Hz downfield from TMS does this 500 MHz resonance correspond to?
+- (a) How many hertz downfield from TMS does the acetone resonance correspond to? - (b) If the H NMR spectrum of acetone were recorded at 500 MHz, what would the position of the absorption be in $\delta$ units? - (c) How many hertz downfield from TMS does this 500 MHz resonance correspond to?